kubernetes-client/c/README.md

     apiClient_unsetupGlobalEnv();
 ```

+## Aggregated APIs and CRD-based APIs

+If you want to implement a client for aggregated APIs (such as the metrics server API `apis/metrics.k8s.io` ) or CRD-based APIs, use the [generic client](./kubernetes/src/generic.c).
+See [example](./examples/generic/main.c).

 ## Multi-threaded Usage

 If the C client library is used in multi-threaded program, the following 2 actions are required: